 The EULAR PAED Community

-Paediatric Rheumatology is a specialty concerned with the care and understanding of a wide spectrum of autoimmune and auto-inflammatory diseases affecting children and young people.
+Paediatric Rheumatology is especially concerned with the care and understanding of a broad spectrum of autoimmune and auto-inflammatory diseases affecting children and young people.

 The committee organises a range of high-quality activities and programmes for its community dedicated to advance the care and improve the health and well-being of children and young people with rheumatic conditions.